FOREX-Dollar on track for winning week as US jobs data awaited, euro firm

 Draghi's optimism pressured the pound, which fell as low as

-was last slightly lower on the day at $1.2160, down more than 1
+slightly lower on the day at $1.2159, down more than 1 percent

 The dollar index, which tracks the greenback against a